 Groups of students may come together around a common purpose or activity under the auspices of the community college.
 These student groups must be recognized by the college in order to operate on campus and use the name Community College of Rhode Island or CCRI.
 Student groups may be sponsored by Student Government or, if appropriate, chartered with the Dean of Students Office if determined to be a necessary component of campus life.
-Participation in student groups requires active enrollment status and leadership in a student group also requires a minimum GPA of 2.5.
-Student groups may establish additional participation requirements; however, they may not establish requirements that violate the college’s nondiscrimination policy.
+Participation in student groups requires active enrollment status and leadership in a student group also requires a minimum cumulative GPA of 2.5.
+Student groups may establish additional participation requirements; however, they may not establish requirements that violate existing college policy or the college’s nondiscrimination policy.

 - Use of “Community College of Rhode Island” in the group’s name and materials.

 - The opportunity to request funding from Student Activities Fees.

 - The ability to reserve campus facilities and hold events and activities on campus.

 Recognition can be revoked if the group does not conduct itself according to college policies and the Student Code of Conduct.

 - Have a purpose and identity that is not duplicative of other groups on that campus.
 Groups that wish to establish a presence on a campus that is similar or identical to that of a group on a different campus must work with that group as part of the application process.

 - Secure the commitment of a full-time faculty member or staff member who agrees to serve as the group’s adviser, observe and enforce college policies and procedures and to participate in regular adviser training.